Free delivery for orders over R500. Subscribe to dog food and save 10%!

 Skin and coat

 When clean, your dog’s body odour should not have a pronounced smell.
 Bad body odour can be a sign of amongst others; allergies, inflammation of anal sacs/impacted anal sacs, skin issues or a urinary tract infection.
 The condition of your dog’s skin and coat is one of the most obvious signs of whether your dog is healthy or not.
 A healthy dog will have a shiny and full coat.
 Their skin will not show signs of dryness or being too oily.
-If the coat becomes dull/lack lustre – or you see dandruff – it is one of the earliest signs of something not being quite right.
+If the coat becomes dull/lacklustre – or you see dandruff – it is one of the earliest signs of something not being quite right.
 It may be a sign of for example micronutrient deficiencies (such as omega 3, vitamin B, zinc etc).
-A diet that is balanced and includes good fatty acids will help with skin and coat healthy.
+A diet that is balanced and includes good fatty acids will help with skin and coat health.

 Ears

-A dog’s ears should have a neutral smell, and not a lot of ear wax.
+A dog’s ears should have a neutral smell and not a lot of ear wax.
 Your dog should also not have the desire to scratch them constantly.
 Make a habit of smelling your dog’s ears to quickly detect potential changes.
 Dogs with long ears are more prone to ear issues.
 Should you need to clean their ears, you can read our blog on how to safely do so.

 signs of a healthy dog